Antonia Lottner

-Antonia Lottner ([anˈtoːni̯a ˈlɔtnɐ]; born 13 August 1996) is an inactive German tennis player.
+Antonia Lottner ([anˈtoːni̯a ˈlɔtnɐ]; born 13 August 1996) is a German former tennis player.

-Lottner has won seven singles titles and six doubles titles on the ITF Women's Circuit.
+Lottner won seven singles titles and six doubles titles on the ITF Women's Circuit.
 In June 2018, she reached her best singles ranking of world No. 128.
 In April 2015, she peaked at No. 131 in the doubles rankings.

 Career highlights

 In June 2017, Lottner won her first WTA Tour match in s-Hertogenbosch, Netherlands.
 As a qualifier she upset then-world No. 6, Dominika Cibulková, in the first round.

 Grand Slam performance timeline

 Only results in WTA Tour and Grand Slam tournaments main-draw, Olympic Games and Fed Cup are included in win–loss records.